-We reviewed a recent flight on Singapore Airlines on their A380 plane in a First Class Suite from London to Singapore.
+We reviewed the First Class Suite on Singapore Airlines on their A380 plane from London Heathrow to Singapore.
 This trip was flown in their brand new suite, and the flight was a brilliant experience in almost all aspects.

 Before the flight, I was given access to the excellent Singapore Airlines SilverKris First Class Lounge, London Heathrow, which comes high up on our list of the best airport lounges at London Heathrow.